aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-port-channels-configuration.md

             # The peer device IPv4 address (no mask).
 Used as default route gateway if `set_default_route` is true and `ip` is an IP address.
             peer_ip: <str>

             # The peer device IPv6 address (no mask).
-Used for field substitution in `ipv6_acls` entries with the "peer_ip" token.
+Used for field substitution in `ipv6_acls` entries with the "peer_ipv6" token.
             peer_ipv6: <str>

             # Configure BGP peering for the interface.
 Supports IPv4 BGP peering (when `peer_ip` is set).